May 18, 2016

 “Monetate has had a huge impact on our ability to deliver and execute our customer-focused strategy.
 As well as having a flexible platform to quickly create and deploy content, the insight and strategic advice by the Monetate services team has been of enormous benefit.”

 Missguided uses that flexibility to execute a variety of ecommerce tactics and personalization initiatives to achieve their goals.
-Let’s go over a few of the highlights now.

 1. Visual Search